Supreme Court halts OSHA’s ETS on COVID-19

 In a press release, Labor Secretary Marty Walsh expressed disappointment in the high court’s decision, adding that OSHA “will do everything in its existing authority to hold businesses accountable for protecting workers,” citing the General Duty Clause and the agency’s COVID-19 National Emphasis Program.

-In a statement, the National Safety Council said it was “disappointed” by the decision.
+In a statement, the National Safety Council said it, too, was “disappointed” by the decision.

-“COVID-19 continues to devastate the American people, and employers must play a role in fighting this deadly virus,” said Lorraine Martin, NSC president and CEO.
-“Despite the Court’s ruling, we call on employers everywhere to take responsibility for the safety of their workers by implementing a requirement for vaccination or testing, and exhausting any and all proven safety countermeasures such as masking, frequent handwashing, improved ventilation systems, and regularly disinfecting work surfaces.”
+“COVID-19 continues to devastate the American people, and employers must play a role in fighting this deadly virus,” Lorraine Martin, NSC president and CEO, said.
+“Despite the court’s ruling, we call on employers everywhere to take responsibility for the safety of their workers by implementing a requirement for vaccination or testing, and exhausting any and all proven safety countermeasures such as masking, frequent handwashing, improved ventilation systems, and regularly disinfecting work surfaces.”